Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Alternatively, simply doing C1 to sprint forward, doing two swings and jump cancelling out of the second attack with Agility 10 gives you a nearly 240 Speed hybrid movement without costing any musou.

+He can also simply double jump everywhere to move at a decent speed without any musou costs, but the C1 movement tactic should be superior if the terrain simply allows it.

 ### Skill breakpoints

 Each use of his air special costs 20 musou.
 At lv.
 1, you can do it 9 times without having to refill your musou.
 Lv.
 10 gives you 11 uses, lv.
 17 gives you 12 uses and lv.
 25 gives you 13 uses.